cwatson1998/cis-6730-hw-spin/announcement.md

 }
 ```

 Feel free to use Spin to simulate while developing to debug and make sure that your model works as expected.
-To simulate a file called `my_file.pml` from the command line, use `spin my_file.pml`.
+To simulate a Promela file from the command line, use `spin my_file.pml` (in this case, replace `my_file.pml` with `HW2_1.pml`).
 It will probably run forever because your processes repeatedly try to enter the critical section.
 Use `spin -u100 my_file.pml` to simulate it for 100 steps and stop.
 See [this man page](https://spinroot.com/spin/Man/Spin.html) for more simulation options.
-You don't have to simulate if you don't want to- in the next part you will formally verify that your model is correct.
+The focus of this assignment isn't simulation- in the next part you will formally verify that your model is correct!

 ### Part 1b

+Keep working in your `HW2_1.pml` for this part.
 Augment your model with an LTL specification to check the following three properties:
   - mutual exclusion in the critical section, i.e., only a single process is at the critical section at any time;
   - flag slots (in `queue`) are used in order; and
   - starvation-freedom, i.e., a process that tries to enter the critical section will eventually enter (your LTL formula might need to manually refer to all threads one by one for checking starvation freedom, meaning that your code for checking it might not be parametric with respect to `NTHREADS`).

-Use `spin -run my_file.pml` (replacing `my_file.pml` with the name of your .pml file) to check that these three properties are satisfied.
+Use `spin -run my_file.pml` (replacing `my_file.pml` with the name of your `.pml` file) to check that these three properties are satisfied.
 The `-run` option is shorthand for telling Spin to generate C code to verify your model, compile that code, and run that code.
 From our perspective, it just means "try to verify my model".

-Check to see if you have any errors in the `spin` report.
+Check to see if you have any errors in the report that Spin writes to your terminal.

-Spin might find state cycles in your program.
+Spin might find state cycles in your program (potentially causing an error to be reported).
 If this error stems from unfair scheduling of processes (perhaps a process is never scheduled) you can safely suppress this error by invoking `spin -run` with the `-f` flag.
 The `-f` flag stands for "weak fairness" and ensures that every process will be scheduled always eventually.
 It might help for part 3 to think about why a cycle is found.

 Use `spin -run -f my_file.pml`.
 Make sure that there are no errors in the `spin` report (your model meets the LTL spec).

 ### Part 2

-Change `NTHREADS = 3` and try to verify the properties again.
-Does any of them fail?
+For this part, we will work in `HW2_2.pml`.
+First, copy the entire contents of your completed `HW2_1.pml` to `HW2_2.pml`.
+Then change `NTHREADS = 3` and try to verify the properties again.
+Do any of them fail?
 Why is that?

 Modify your model (you might have to deviate from the English spec) to fix this error and explain why your modification is reasonable.
 Write your explanation as a comment at the bottom of the .pml file.